nzvincent/nzvincent-github/chef-installation/simple-chef-installation-guide.md

   - https://chef-server

-## Install ChefDK on workstation / Chef client on the same machine
+## Install ChefDK on Chef workstation
 - When install chefDK, it will also installing chef-client, embeded Ruby for your chef workstation.
 - To download, run ```wget https://packages.chef.io/files/stable/chefdk/3.2.30/ubuntu/18.04/chefdk_3.2.30-1_amd64.deb```, can also be downloaded from https://downloads.chef.io/
 - As a root user, run ```dpkg -i chefdk_3.2.30-1_amd64.deb```